Section 1000 Community / School Relations

 Date of Revision: March 18, 2014

-1360 School Volunteers, Student Interns and
+1360 School Volunteers, Student Interns and Other Non-Employees

 The Board of Education recognizes the importance of school volunteers at all levels of schooling.
 Volunteers can enhance collaboration between the school and community, broaden the school’s educational environment and ultimately enrich students’ school experience.
 The Board further acknowledges that it may, from time to time, be asked to provide learning experiences for student interns within the school environments.
 In recognition of the benefit of having volunteers, interns and other such non-employees providing services within the schools, the Board supports the involvement of these individuals in accordance with suitable regulations and safeguards to be developed by the Administration.